 The Council is currently maintaining an under-borrowed position.
 This means that the capital borrowing need, (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting the Council's reserves, balances and cash flow has been used as a temporary measure.
-This strategy is prudent as investment returns are low and counterparty risk is still an issue that needs to be considered.
+This strategy is prudent as medium and longer dated borrowing rates are expected to fall from their current levels.

-Against this background and risks within the economic forecast, caution will be adopted with the 2022/23 treasury operations.
-The Service Director - Corporate Finance and Section 151 Officer will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances:
+Against this background and risks within the economic forecast, caution will be adopted with the 2023/24 treasury operations.
+The Service Director of Finance will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances:

-- if it was felt that there was a significant risk of a sharp FALL in borrowing rates, then borrowing will be postponed. - if it was felt that there was a significant risk of a much sharper RISE in borrowing rates than that currently forecast, perhaps arising from an acceleration in the rate of increase in central rates in the USA and UK, an increase in world economic activity, or a sudden increase in inflation risks, then the portfolio position will be re-appraised.
-Most likely, fixed rate funding will be drawn whilst interest rates are lower than they are projected to be in the next few years.
+- if it was felt that there was a significant risk of a sharp FALL in borrowing rates, then borrowing will be postponed. - if it was felt that there was a significant risk of a much sharper RISE in borrowing rates than that currently forecast, fixed rate funding will be drawn whilst interest rates are lower than they are projected to be in the next few years.

 Any decisions will be reported to the Audit and Governance Committee and the Treasury Management Group at the next available opportunity.
-The Treasury Management Group comprises the Cabinet Member for Finance, Resources, Property and Assets, the Deputy Cabinet Member for Finance, Resources, Property and Assets, Service Director - Corporate Finance and Section 151 Officer and treasury management officers.
+The Treasury Management Group comprises the Cabinet Member for Accessible Housing and Resources, the Deputy Cabinet Member for Accessible Housing and Resources, Service Director of Finance and treasury management officers.